Beagle puts The Events Calendar to work from Slack and Microsoft Teams - reading what it needs, drafting the work, and waiting for your nod.

 Yes.
 Connect The Events Calendar with OAuth and Beagle works with it from Slack and Microsoft Teams - reading what it needs, drafting the work, and asking before anything goes out.

-Beagle watches The Events Calendar for when a deploy ships or an error spikes, then flag it and draft the summary.
+Beagle watches The Events Calendar for when a deploy ships or an error spikes and is ready to flag it and draft the summary.
 You can also just ask it questions about your events in plain language.

 Every read is scoped to the teammate who asked - Beagle only sees what that person can already see in The Events Calendar - and nothing is sent or saved until you approve it.